DrAlexLiu/OctoPrint-PiNozCam/README.md

 OrangePi Zero 2/3|9
 Raspberry Pi Zero 2 W|3

+<sub>*The inference speed tests were conducted under the circumstance that 50% of the device's cores were allocated for AI processing, while the remaining 50% of the cores were dedicated to OctoPrint and printing processes.</sub>

 Unlock advanced 3D printing monitoring with PiNozCam, your go-to solution for **AI-powered surveillance** — all **without any subscription or registration**.
 PiNozCam brings cutting-edge computing to your **Raspberry Pi** or any old PC/single board computer, ensuring **privacy** and providing instant failure alerts via **Telegram/Discord**.

 **Features include:**